-In Rochester, New York, there is an organization called “RABEF” – Rochester Area Business Ethics Foundation.
-The organization has been in existence for 13 years, and I am in my third year of serving on the Board of Directors.
+In Rochester, New York, there is an organization called “Elevate Rochester.”
+The organization has been in existence for 16 years, and I am in my sixth year of serving on the Board of Directors.
 Our vision is to have Rochester be the “Gold Standard” in terms of promoting ethical business cultures.

 Each year we have an award ceremony (modeled after the Academy Awards – complete with red carpet) to create greater community emphasis on ethical corporate behaviors by celebrating those groups that are doing it right.
 During the year, we encourage local organizations to submit an application for the award.

 The judging process is quite rigorous and includes interviews and site visits along with a written application.
-Finalists are chosen, and a few groups are selected as recipients of the awards each year.
+Organizations that meet the standard are recipients of the award each year.

 In addition, we run several programs each year to help educate the business and government communities on how to focus more energy on ethical behaviors.
 I have spoken at several events as part of the group (we have a list of people who speak on ethics) and have brought in speakers from other parts of the country.
-For example, we had an extremely successful event recently, when we brought in my friend Bob Vanourek: coauthor of “Triple Crown Leadership.”
+For example, we had an extremely successful event a few years ago, when we brought in my friend Bob Vanourek: coauthor of “Triple Crown Leadership.”